Trump Has Changed How Teens View the News

 Neely said she also mostly gets her news on Twitter and follows several journalists, though she doesn’t trust most of what she sees.
 “On Twitter, there’s always all kinds of different news stories coming up.
 You never know if they’re real or not, of course,” she said.
 “Sometimes if I see a news story on Twitter, I’ll go on Instagram and look up the person they’re talking about to get more information on who the person is.”

 One thing teens did feel positively about was their ability to impact the broader media and political landscape.
 They all felt empowered by social media to make their voices heard, despite the fact that most still can’t vote.
 “Teenagers and young people in general have taken the world by storm,” said Isabel, a 13-year-old in New York.
-“We are human beings with real minds, whether you want to listen to us is your choice but we are going to talk and be heard out in the long run.”
+“We are human beings with real minds.
+Whether you want to listen to us is your choice but we are going to talk and be heard out in the long run.”

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.